How to Store Onions and Garlic

 A plastic bag placed loosely over the top will further extend the life of your fresh basil.
 If your basil is in a container, remove it and either use the "bouquet" technique described or place it in a plastic bag leaving the top of the bag open enough to help prevent condensation from forming.
 If the room temperature is too warm, place the loosely closed bagged basil in the refrigerator.

-Always wash basil just before using.
+Always wash basil with cold water just before use.